ezrosent/wf_hash_writeup/writeup.md

 The paper describes a resize operation, though the available code for the data-structure does not provide a resizing implementation, nor do the paper's performance measurements include numbers for resizing.
-While only @hopscotch makes this explicit, we believe that bot of these hash tables are linearizable.
+While only @hopscotch make this explicit, we believe that bot of these hash tables are linearizable.

 ### Read-Copy-Update, Relativistic Programming and Relaxing Consistency

 Read-Copy-Update (RCU) is a style of concurrent programming that allows writers to wait for concurrent readers to complete before performing an operation.
 It is growing in popularity and is widely used in the Linux kernel [see @rcuLinux].
-While somewhat subtle, using the RCU API is much less subtle This approach is great for read-mostly workloads, but making this approach performant in the setting of multiple concurrent writers appears to be an area of active research [see @rpThesis; @conUpRCU].
-Our use of an epoch-based memory reclamation system to safely resize the hash table is reminiscent of the `rcu_synchronize` operation, the difference is that we use an asynchronous API and use only best-effort operations such as resizing[^resize_be] and freeing memory.
+While somewhat subtle, using the RCU API is much less subtle than the lock-free, atomic instruction-heavy approach of this paper.
+This section of the design-space is great for read-mostly workloads, but making this approach performant in the setting of multiple concurrent writers appears to be an area of active research [see @rpThesis; @conUpRCU].
+Our use of an epoch-based memory reclamation system to safely resize the hash table is reminiscent of the `rcu_synchronize` operation, the difference is that we use an asynchronous API and use it for best-effort only: resizing[^resize_be] and freeing memory.

-A subgenre of RCU hash tables appears to be ones that support *relativistic programming* (RP).
+A subgenre of RCU data-structures are ones supporting *relativistic programming* (RP).
 These are RCU algorithms that allow read operations to observe write operations in different orders, hence compromising linearizability[^rcu_linear].
 The RP hash table in @rpHash provides very high throughput for read-heavy operations, and maintains high throughput in the presence of a concurrent resize operation.

 ## Epoch-based Memory Reclamation